How to Find the Default Gateway IP in Linux [4 Best Methods]

 3.nmcli Command

 When it comes to finding the default gateway IP for a specific network interface in Linux, the nmcli command proves to be an invaluable tool.
 Whether you are troubleshooting connectivity issues or configuring network settings for a specific interface, this method provides a concise and straightforward approach to obtaining the necessary information.
-Follow these steps:
+Follow these steps to Linux find default gateway:

 1. Launch the command prompt on your Linux system and run the following command: